-The harbour porpoise is the most common cetacean in the Western Baltic, the Belt Sea and the Kattegat and the only cetacean species known to reproduce here.
+The harbour porpoise is the most common cetacean in the WBBK and the only cetacean species known to reproduce here.
 In the past two decades, our knowledge of harbour porpoise genetics, distribution, abundance, prey preferences, ecology and anthropogenic stressors has improved in this region partly due to the development of novel methods and intensified efforts from researchers, and partly facilitated by an increased management focus from national authorities, international organizations and the EU.
 Yet, essential information such as sustainability of the population, drivers for distribution, effects of anthropogenic utilization of the sea, e.g. bycatch, underwater noise, pollution and other threats remains unclear.
 In this section, the current knowledge is described and essential gaps in knowledge are highlighted.